Emerging Wineries: Dewey-Humboldt

 Beauty shot over the vineyards at Mogollon.

-Mogollon Vineyards owners Keith and D’Alene Moore lived and worked in the Phoenix area while raising cattle in northern Arizona.
+Mogollon Vineyards owners Keith and D’Alene Moore spent years living and working in the Phoenix area while raising cattle in Northern Arizona.
 Alfalfa crops were needed to feed the cattle, but the high-water usage of the crop made it a financial challenge with high utility prices.
 In search of a crop that was low water usage and higher value per acre, wine grapes seemed to make sense.
-Keith came across a brochure from Yavapai College in Clarkdale, in Arizona’s Verde Valley.
-He put it on D’Alene’s desk and said, “I’m going to go to viticulture school.”
-To which she replied, “Well, I want to go!”

 The Moore Family smiling at a table in front of their vineyard in Dewey, Arizona.